rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 Finally, skip down to the bottom of the *named.conf* file and add a section for your network.
 Our example is using ourdomain, so sub in what you want to call your LAN hosts:

 ```
-# primary forwward and reverse zones
+# primary forward and reverse zones
 //forward zone
 zone "ourdomain.lan" IN {
      type master;